 Other Docker Objects include Networks and Volumes.

-A: Dockerfile contains a bunch of instructions which are passed on Docker to make possible the build process of images, which can automatically read these instructions.
+Answer: Dockerfile contains a bunch of instructions that are passed on Docker to make possible the build process of images, which can automatically read these instructions.
 It can also be termed as a text document containing all the possible commands that a user may call on the command line for assembly of an image.

 - bridge: Default network which the containers connect to if the network is not specified otherwise

 - none: Connects to a container-specific network stack lacking a network interface

 - host: Connects to the host’s network stack

 Question: List the steps in a deploy process for Dockerized Apps stored In A Git Repo.